 5. Use your fingers or rat-tailed comb

 Use your fingers to separate each braid.
 Start at the bottom of each braid and gently pull apart each section.
-A rat tailed comb can also be used to carry out the process quicker and more efficiently.
+A rat-tailed comb makes the process quicker and more efficient.

 6. Detangle your hair